dingtoffee/StickyParser/README.md

 * Run StickyPraser against the copied folder.
 Make sure the other files apart from the plum.sqlite are all in the same folder.
 Once run, WAL/SHMfiles will be merged into .sqlite file.
 * Execute StickyPasrser
 * Result csv will be created under the directory you specified.
+* All timestamps are recorded in UTC.

 For legacy snt format of StickyNote,
 * Copy StickyNotes.snt under ``` C:\Users\User\AppData\Roaming\StickyNotes\```
 * Run StickyPraser against the StickyNotes.snt
 * Result csv will be created under the directory you specified.
+* All timestamps are recorded in UTC.

 # Usage
 ```
 usage: StickyParser.exe [-h] [-s [snt file]] [-p [sqlite file]] [-d [File Directory]]